DoSomething/ds-homestead/readme.md

 ## Setup

-It is recommended that you set up Homestead to sit at the same level as your Laravel project directories, but will need to use a different command to `ssh` into the VM.
+It is recommended that you set up Homestead to sit at the same level as your Laravel project directories, but will need to use a different command to `ssh` into the VM (see *SSH into virtual machine*).

 Sample directory structure:

     - laravel
       - Homestead
       - project_1
       - project_2

 ### Configure Homestead.yaml file